-- the architectural and historical significance of the structure of which any portion is to be demolished - the architectural integrity of the structure proposed for demolition - the physical condition of the structure and its subsoil conditions and practical restoration or repair alternatives to demolition that might be available using modern techniques and materials - the location of the structure in relation to adjacent uses and surrounding context - the design of any proposed replacement structure
+- the architectural and historical significance of the structure of which any portion is to be demolished - the architectural integrity of the structure proposed for demolition - the physical condition of the structure and its subsoil conditions and practical restoration or repair alternatives to demolition that might be available using modern techniques and materials

-42 City Code, section 2.78.080.F.
+City Code, section 2.78.080.F.
 Demolition is categorized in Chapter 40C as an "alteration;" moving a building categorized as "construction."